burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # What is Impossible Even in C and in C++

-* **Address individual bits.** Few machines can directly address an individual bit on the level of implemented ISA.
+* **Address individual bits.** Few machines can directly address an individual bit on the level of the implemented ISA.
 Even if some ASM allows it, it is out of the scope of C and C++, to be honest.
 Of course, you can operate on bits, but not directly.

   > For whom it may be interesting - conceptual accessing individual electrical wires (or bits) is available via Hardware Description Languages (HDL) which are used to describe electrical circuits to build electrical computing and storage components.
 However, this level is far below Assembly (ASM) and out of the scope of this technical note.
 But such level is on the boundary between Computer Science and Electrical Engineering exist via exploiting Hardware Description Languages with reconfigurable compute devices.